DevRelJam/Speakers/README.md

 ### Selection Process 🐛

-- After the submission deadline, all submissions will be analyzed and pair speakers based on their technology topics.
+- After the deadline, all submissions will be analyzed and pair speakers based on their technology topics.
 - Selected speakers will be notified via GitHub issues assigned to them.
 - Non-selected submissions will receive a thank you note, and their issues will be closed.